gurch101/devops/README.md

 4. run `python digital_ocean.py --ssh-keys` to get your ssh key id

-5. setup instances.yml with your droplet details
+5. setup `instances.yml` with your droplet details

+6. add a password in `group_vars/all` for a ssh user

-5. run `ansible-playbook provision.yml` to create your droplets!
+7. run `ansible-playbook provision.yml` to create your droplets!